awayken/quickperf/README.md

 # quickperf

-  > A project for helping measure the performance of your sites.
+  > A project to help measure the performance of your sites.

 This tool gets its performance data from Lighthouse via Puppeteer.